mockturtl/lmde-faq/Images.md

 ### ![][img-picasa] [Picasa][homepage-picasa]
 #### Setup

-Picasa is available from the debian repositories.
+Picasa is available in the debian repositories.

 `apt install picasa`